rainavyas/prepend_acoustic_attack/README.md

 The next examples looks at the transferability of an attack learnt on _librispeech_ for the _transcribe_ task, to the _fleurs_ French dataset for the _translate_ task.

 `python eval_attack.py --model_name whisper-tiny-multi --data_name fleurs --attack_size 10240 --language fr --task translate --attack_method audio-raw --attack_epoch 40 --transfer --attack_model_dir experiments/librispeech/whisper-tiny-multi/transcribe/en/attack_train/audio-raw/attack_size10240/clip_val0.02/prepend_attack_models/ --not_none`

-## Analysis

-Various forms of analysis are conducted in the paper.
-Here we give the commands used to generate the numbers given in the paper.

-# Data

-Describe here how certain datasets need to pre-downloaded and stored in particular directory.
-Also specify which part of the code needs to be updated to point to this directory.

-# Results

-include results and graphs here

 # Citation